 And, to top the rest, there are medieval wall paintings, over five hundred years old.
 One shows Christ, dressed for work in no more than a loin cloth, blessing the tools of local tradesmen.

 The other is a depiction of St George and the Dragon.
-Although I may have told a slightly different version of the tale in a poem a while ago, the traditional story goes that a dragon was terrorising the land and, to ward off the worst of its depredations, the people offered it first sheep, then men…and finally, even the children… whose fate was sealed by drawing lots.
+Although I may have told a slightly different version of the tale in a poem a while ago, the traditional story tells that a dragon was terrorising the land and, to ward off the worst of its depredations, the people offered it first sheep, then men… and finally, even the children, whose fate was sealed by drawing lots.

-The princess of the land drew the short straw and, although her father offered all he had to spare her, was sent to the dragon.
-Enter St George, who found the princess, subdued it beneath the point of his blade, then bound it with the princess’ girdle.
+The princess of the land drew the short straw and, although her father offered all he had to spare her, she was sent to the dragon.
+Enter St George, who found the princess, subdued the beast beneath the point of his blade, then bound it with the princess’ girdle.
 The dragon followed her like a lamb into the town… then the story goes on to say how it was slain.
-Later interpretations Christianise and literalise the myth by saying that George slew the Devil…or all evil… instead of looking at a rather more mystical interpretation, which seems a more likely possibility…
+Later interpretations Christianise and literalise the myth by saying that George slew the Devil… or all evil… instead of looking at a rather more mystical interpretation, which seems a more likely possibility…

 You can help preserve this beautiful old church!